Fitting 2D Gaussians with agpy

 Update 01/30/2014: Adam has split his gaussfitter code off into it’s own GitHub repository here (“PR’s Welcome!”).
 This removes some dependencies and changes the import statement but as of right now everything else is the same.
 I’ve maintained the old links to the original agpy repo in the post below but please use the above repo for the latest version.

-After some initial work (opens in a new tab) with fitting WFC3 UVIS PSFs with 1D Gaussians through the x and y axis I decided to look at 2d Guassian fitting as well.
-I was disappointed to find there wasn't already a canned procedure to do this in something like SciPy.
-But after some digging I decided to use Adam Ginsburg's (opens in a new tab) personal agpy library.
-I briefly met Adam at the dotAstronomy (opens in a new tab) conference last year in Boston.
-He's a contributor to AstroPY (opens in a new tab), AstroQuery (opens in a new tab), and AplPy (opens in a new tab) so I had a hunch I could trust his code and it's worked out great.
+After some initial work with fitting WFC3 UVIS PSFs with 1D Gaussians through the x and y axis I decided to look at 2d Guassian fitting as well.
+I was disappointed to find there wasn’t already a canned procedure to do this in something like SciPy.
+But after some digging I decided to use Adam Ginsburg’s personal agpy library.
+I briefly met Adam at the dotAstronomy conference last year in Boston.
+He’s a contributor to AstroPY, AstroQuery, and AplPy so I had a hunch I could trust his code and it’s worked out great.

-You can clone the repo here (opens in a new tab).
+You can clone the repo here.
 There are a couple of dependencies but I only satisfied the AstroPy and Numpy requirements and that was enough to run the gaussfit function.

 from agpy import gaussfitter